Financial Review: Ortho Clinical Diagnostics (OCDX) & Its Rivals

-Ortho Clinical Diagnostics (NASDAQ: OCDX) is one of 36 public companies in the “Diagnostic substances” industry, but how does it contrast to its competitors?
-We will compare Ortho Clinical Diagnostics to similar businesses based on the strength of its dividends, institutional ownership, risk, valuation, earnings, profitability and analyst recommendations.
+Ortho Clinical Diagnostics (NASDAQ: OCDX) is one of 36 publicly-traded companies in the “Diagnostic substances” industry, but how does it contrast to its peers?
+We will compare Ortho Clinical Diagnostics to related businesses based on the strength of its risk, analyst recommendations, dividends, earnings, valuation, profitability and institutional ownership.

-This is a breakdown of recent recommendations and price targets for Ortho Clinical Diagnostics and its competitors, as provided by MarketBeat.com.
+This is a breakdown of recent recommendations for Ortho Clinical Diagnostics and its peers, as provided by MarketBeat.

 |Sell Ratings